Indiana

 - Voucher Cap: 90% of State Expenditure

-- Testing Mandates: State test
+- Testing Mandates: State

-- Be accredited by either the state board or a national or regional accreditation agency that is recognized by the state board
+- Accreditation/Approval: Be accredited by either the state board or a national or regional accreditation agency that is recognized by the state board

 - Comply with health and safety codes